firebase/codelab-friendlychat-android/steps/index.lab.md

 }
 ```

-Next, implement the `onActivityResult` method to `SignInActivity` to handle the sign in result.
+Next, implement the `onActivityResult()` method to handle the sign in result.
 If the result of the Google Sign-In was successful, use the account to authenticate with Firebase:

 **SignInActivity.kt**